 The Strap and Buckle

-This watch is fitted with a high-quality black Hirsch Crocodile strap with pink gold-plated Rolex buckle.
+This watch is fitted with a high-quality black Hirsch Alligator strap with pink gold-plated Rolex buckle.
 However, if a different style or colour of strap is preferred, please let us know and we will do our best to oblige, free of charge.
 We carry tan, conker, dark brown burgundy and brown in stock, in plain padded leather, alligator, crocodile skin or lizard skin.
 Please check out the excellent range of 18mm straps at our partner website: www.watchobssession.co.uk.

 The Box and Papers